 As Christians, we must pursue unity in the church

-In Romans 14, Paul gives two directives to the Roman Church on how to treat believers who are different.
+In Romans 14, Paul gives two directives to the to the church in Rome on how to treat believers who are different.

 Accept One Another (14:1–12)